battle-tactics-strategies

 Skirmishing and Harassment

 The primary tactical role of auxiliary archers was skirmishing.
 They would deploy in open order in front of the legionary line, sometimes spreading out to reduce casualties from enemy return fire.
 By loosing arrows at long range, they aimed to disrupt enemy shield walls, kill officers, and break up advancing formations.
-The archers used a high trajectory (plunging fire) to drop arrows behind shields, targeting the uncovered heads and shoulders.
+The archers used a high trajectory (plunging fire) to drop arrows behind shields, targeting uncovered heads and shoulders.
 Against barbarian armies with little armor, this was devastating.
-The archers could also execute quick hit-and-run attacks, advancing, releasing a volley, then falling back behind the heavy infantry before the enemy could close.
-This tactic required extreme coordination: the archers had to trust that the legionaries would hold their ground and avoid hitting retreating allies.
+The archers could also execute quick hit-and-run attacks: advancing, releasing a volley, then falling back behind the heavy infantry before the enemy could close.
+This tactic required extreme coordination—the archers had to trust that the legionaries would hold their ground and avoid hitting retreating allies.

 Defensive Shooting and Fortified Positions

 When on the defensive, auxiliary archers were often positioned on hills, behind ramparts, or in fortifications.
 From these strong points, they could rain arrows onto advancing foes with relative safety.
 At the Siege of Masada (73 AD), Roman auxiliary archers played a crucial role in suppressing Jewish rebels on the ramparts.
 In field battles, archers might be placed on the flanks to fire into the exposed sides of an enemy column.
 They were also used to protect siege engines and engineers, targeting any enemy sorties.
-The Battle of Mons Graupius (83 AD) in Scotland illustrates a classic Roman tactic: auxiliary archers positioned on the wings helped break the Caledonian infantry charge, creating gaps that allowed Roman cavalry to exploit.
+The Battle of Mons Graupius (83 AD) in Scotland illustrates a classic Roman tactic: auxiliary archers positioned on the wings helped break the Caledonian infantry charge, creating gaps that Roman cavalry exploited to devastating effect.

 Coordinated Attacks with Cavalry and Infantry